Post Rehab Conditioning

 What happens when you’ve come to the end of your physical therapy sessions and your allowed insurance visits have runout, but you have more room to physically progress?

-Are you seeking more of a comprehensive approach the addresses limitations and overall fitness?
+Are you seeking more of a comprehensive approach that addresses limitations and overall fitness?

 Maybe you’ve been working out and you just feel limited in your abilities with the program you are doing.
 It maybe time to take a step back and address some foundational areas of fitness and build up to what you are currently attempting.